totten/yass/README.txt

         - 11: 90
         - 12: 63.1

+EX: "John Doe" in the internal data model (for ex-1.example.com) [[Note: This is the data-representation used within an ARMS replica -- the goal of the filter-chain is to translate from the global data-model to the internal data model.]]
-EX: "John Doe" in the local data model (for ex-1.example.com) [[Note: This is inspired by the CiviCRM API, but it's tighter and less forgiving -- for example, when CRUDing a custom-data field with html_type=multi-select|checkbox, the API uses a morass of encodings;
+  [[Note: This is inspired by the CiviCRM API, but it's tighter and less forgiving -- for example, when CRUDing a custom-data field with html_type=multi-select|checkbox, the API uses a morass of encodings;